Caught Atonement this weekend which means I’ve now managed to see all five of the Oscar nominees for Best Picture. This one is a solid selection.

 The story starts off very strongly, grabbing you almost at once, and keeping your attention through the first third of the film.
 Then things get a little slow in the middle before closing with a very strong, very memorable finish.

 Of the five Best Picture nominees this one should be near the top of the list.
 I don’t think it has a chance to win though.
 First, it’s heavily British, and that turns off a lot of viewers.
 Second, this seems to be the year for either No Country For Old Men or There Will Be Blood.
 I would take this over both of those any day of the week.
 While both of the former movies are interesting they both, in my view, have major flaws that keep me from thinking of them as “best picture” material.
-Atonement wouldn’t be the best of best picture winners, but it’s solid from start to finish.
+Atonement wouldn’t be the best of past winners, but it’s solid from start to finish.